gabdumal/abntypst/template/common/components/heading.typ

   // NBR 14724:2024 5.2.2
-  // Headings should have 1.5x of spacing above and below block(
+  // Headings should have 1.5x of spacing above and below box(
-    above: spacing_around,
-    below: spacing_around,
-  )[
-    #text[
     // NBR 6024:2012 4.1
-      // For headings with multiple lines, each subsequent line should be aligned with the first one
+    // TODO: For headings with multiple lines, each subsequent line should be aligned with the first one grid(
-      #grid(
       columns: 2,
       rows: 1,
       // Numbering indicator should be separated from the title by a single space
       column-gutter: measure(sym.dash).width,
       [#numbering_indicator], [#body.body],
+    ),
   )
-    ]
-  ]
 }